 MARK GARLICK / SCIENCE PHOTO LIBRARY MARK GARLICK / SCIENCE PHOTO LIBRARY

 Local Group galaxy cluster, diagram.
 The galaxies are shown relative to our spiral Milky Way Galaxy (lower centre).
-The concentric shells are 500,000 light years thick, and lines show the positions of galaxies above or below the Milky Way's galactic plane.
-Each type of galaxy is colour-coded: spiral (white), dwarf elliptical (blue), dwarf spheroidal (green) and irregular (pink).
-The largest galaxies are the Milky Way and the spiral galaxy Andromeda (M31, upper centre).
-Apart from a smaller spiral galaxy (M33, upper left), the other galaxies are much smaller and cluster around one of the larger galaxies.
-Closest to (just left of) the Milky Way are the Large and Small Magellanic Clouds (pink).
+The concentric circles are 500,000 light years apart, and lines show the positions of galaxies above or below the Milky Way's galactic plane.
+The largest galaxies are the Milky Way and the spiral galaxy Andromeda (M31, upper left).
+The smaller spiral galaxy M33 is just below and right of Andromeda.
+The other galaxies are much smaller elliptical or irregular galaxies and they are mostly clustered around one of the two larger galaxies.

 Model release not required.
 Property release not required.